luis-garcia17/video-fetching/README.md

-### Video Page App
+# Video Page App

 This is a web app that displays a page with videos fetched from an API.

-# Features
+## Features

-Displays a grid of video titles, thumbnails, and details Fetches video data from API endpoint created on local environment Pagination to load more videos
+- Displays a grid of video titles, thumbnails and details.

+- Fetches video data from API endpoint provided by Algotive.

+- Pagination to load more videos (future feature).

-Responsive design for mobile and tablet
+- Responsive design for mobile and tablet.

-Loading and error handling
+- Loading and error handling.

-# API
+## API

+`bash GET /api/videos`

-GET /api/videos fetches data from an internal API created to bypass CORS restrictions.
-It returns a JSON array of video objects
+Fetches data from an internal API created to bypass CORS restrictions.
+It returns a JSON array of video objects.

-# Built With
+## Built With

+- Next.js
-Next.js - React Framework
+- React Framework
-Tailwind CSS - Styling
+- Tailwind CSS

 ## Next.js Documentation

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 Run the development server: